The Cat Nobel Prize Part II

 The surprising role of cats in the history of neuroscience.

-(Note: This is part of a series of posts I’m writing in conjunction with my new book, The Tale of the Dueling Neurosurgeons.)
+This is part of a series I’m writing in conjunction with my new book, The Tale of the Dueling Neurosurgeons.

 As explained in a prior post, neuroscientists made the first real strides in understanding how vision works inside the brain by studying cats.
 (In short, no matter what we’re looking at, neurons in the primary visual cortex break the image down into line segments, as if the entire world consisted of stick figures.)
 But the neuroscientists responsible for this work, David Hubel and Torsten Wiesel, also used cats to study brain development, especially during infancy.

-The results was startling.
+The results were startling.
 Cats raised in one environment were blind—literally blind—to any lines running the “other” way.
 Cats raised in a horizontal world, for instance, could see the seats of chairs just fine and would jump up onto them to nap.
-But they couldn’t see the chair’s legs at all and were constantly banging into them.
+But they couldn’t see the chair’s legs at all and constantly banged into them.
 The vertical-world cats had the opposite problem.
 They weaved around the chair legs like champs but could never find a cozy spot to snooze.